Demography of the Roman Empire: Genetic studies

-The results indicate that during Late Antiquity this Eastern Mediterranean migration subsides and is replaced by the migration of northern European nations.
-Consequently, the ethnic composition begins to take an increasingly European character, a trend that intensifies during the Migration Period and continues even long after the collapse of the Western Roman Empire, as the geopolitics of Italy tie it ever more with its northern neighbors, e.g. via the Holy Roman Empire.
-These contrasting migratory waves may have contributed to the modern genetic differentiation along the length of the Italian peninsula, with the contrasting Spanish-like Northern Italy, and Greek-like Southern Italy.
-The authors suggest that this has also been contributed by Arab conquests, especially via the Emirate of Sicily, after Western Rome had already fallen.
-This is unlikely, considering that only 0.6% of modern Southern Italians have the typical Maghrebin core haplotype.
-Overall, the estimated Central Balkan and North Western European paternal contributions in South Italy and Sicily are about 63% and 26%, respectively.
+The results indicate that during Late Antiquity, this Eastern Mediterranean migration subsided and was replaced by the migration of northern European nations.
+Consequently, the ethnic composition began to take on an increasingly European character, a trend that intensified during the Migration Period and continued even long after the collapse of the Western Roman Empire as the geopolitics of Italy tied it ever more closely to its northern neighbors (e.g. via the Holy Roman Empire).
+These migratory waves contributed to the present-day north–south genetic gradient along the Italian Peninsula, extending from southwestern to southeastern Europe.
+Multiple DNA studies have confirmed that all Italians are made up of the same ancestral components, but in different proportions, related to the Mesolithic, Neolithic, Bronze and Iron Age settlements of Europe.
+The genetic gap between Northern and Southern Italians is filled by an intermediate Central Italian cluster, creating a continuous cline of variation down the peninsula and across the islands (with the Sardinians as outliers in Italy and Europe) that mirrors geography.
+Overall, the estimated Balkan and Northwestern European paternal contributions in Southern Italy and Sicily are about 63% and 26%, respectively.

 Sepulchary inscriptions

-Tenney Frank published in 1916 an analysis of the names in inscriptions on graves, tombs and in columbaria holding cremated remains.
+In 1916, Tenney Frank published an analysis of the names in inscriptions on graves and tombs and in columbaria holding cremated remains.
 He reported that while foreign migration was greatest into the city of Rome itself, the native populations may have been reduced to a minority throughout all of Italy.
-Additionally, he suggested that this migration was primarily based on slave importation and not free immigrants, and that due to large numbers of slaves being freed and their higher fertility, in contrast to "race suicide" among the more sophisticated citizens, slaves and their descendants came to comprise many or most of the population.
+Additionally, he suggested that this migration was primarily based on slave importation, not free immigrants, and that due to large numbers of enslaved people being freed and their fertility rates being higher than those of high–socioeconomic-class citizens, slaves and their descendants came to comprise many or most of the population.
 He asserted that "what lay behind and constantly reacted upon [the] causes of Rome's disintegration was, after all, to a considerable extent, the fact that the people who built Rome had given way to a different race".